 24. Adventurer – Have your Elf go on a jungle adventure through the house plants or create a pillow mountain for him to climb.

 Is there an alternative?

 If you’re not someone who wants to have to move the Elf around every night, some people opt to just have their Elf visit at weekends in December or even just in the last week leading up to Christmas!
 Alternatively, if Elf on the Shelf isn’t for you how about these ideas:

 1. Clumsy Elf – Hide a jingle bell somewhere in the house that the elf “dropped” when they visited overnight.
 This means less elaborate elf positioning needed but still creates a fun hide and seek game!
 2. Inspirational Elf – Have your elf leave notes to inspire your mini Mumblers for the day.
 This could be something like ‘Let’s bake something for the neighbours.’
 3. Christmas Countdown – A Christmas countdown activity calendar with activities like writing to Santa or making a gingerbread house.
 4. The Good Elf – Here was an idea we did last year where the Elf helps to bring items to those who need it.

-For more inspiration and ideas this Christmas visit our Christmas in lockdown blog here.
+For more inspiration and ideas in York this Christmas visit our Christmas Pages.